 Raise the Roof

 One of the biggest features of any home is the roof.
 You need a roof over your head.
 Yet people tend to overlook the roof when thinking about buying a home.
 Worn or missing shingles are a good sign the homeowner may have experienced trouble keeping rain out of the house.
 A sagging roof line can indicate issues with the framing, or it could mean the sheathing below the shingles is rotten or saturated.
-It can be hard to diagnose roof issues without getting into the rafters, but considering how expensive roof repairs can be, it’s pays to learn as much as you can.
+It can be hard to diagnose roof issues without getting into the rafters, but considering how expensive roof repairs can be, it pays to learn as much as you can.
 When walking through a home be sure to look up.
 Water stained ceilings or tiles are a good sign the roof leaked in the past, and depending upon the severity and duration of the leak, it may have led to mold or rot.
+If you spot a few issues then you can call Roof Works before you move into the house and get them repaired but if there are some major issues and the roof needs replacing, you might want to avoid the house unless you can get it for a reduced price to factor in the costs of a roof replacement.

 Cracks in the foundation are signs of potential issues.
+As soon as there are noticeable issues with the foundations on a house, make sure to contact a professional who specialises in foundation repair to take a look to assess the possible damage.
 Some minor, hairline cracks are normal.
 However, There are two types of cracks that can be a bigger concern:

 - Stair-Step Cracks: These are a problem, especially if the wall is bulging.
 A clogged gutter or another water drainage issue is probably adding pressure to the wall.